Skip to main content

 How I Travel Internationally with My Child Who Has Type 1 Diabetes (Without Panic)

-I’m a mom of a T1D kid — and over the past few years, we’ve tackled volcano hikes, scuba dives, overnight flights, and airport security in 6 different countries.
+T1D doesn’t get to decide where your family goes, you do!
+I’m a mom of a T1D kid and over the past few years, we’ve tackled volcano hikes, scuba dives, overnight flights, and airport security in 6 different countries.
 And yes… it was terrifying at first.

 💼 What Makes T1D Travel So Stressful?